SPECIAL INTEREST

 Touching down at Incheon International Airport places you in the heart of Korea.
 After you clear Passport and Customs control, you will be welcomed by the tour guide and then transferred to your hotel.

-The evening is yours to relax, allowing your mind and body time to adjust to different time zone.
+The rest of the day is yours to relax, allowing your mind and body time to adjust to different time zone.

 Day 2 Seoul (B)